Kleingachuhi/E-Commerce-admin-panel/README.md

   ]
 }
 These accounts are stored in a mock backend using JSON Server.
+Type in the username which is the same as the password and click on the log in button.

-🛠 Tech Stack
+🛠 Tech Stack.

-⚛️ React – For the frontend UI
+⚛️ React – For the frontend User Interface

 🌐 React Router DOM – For routing and navigation